-Sy Mahatthanarak grew up surrounded by her family’s tradition of leather bag manufacturing.
-After 30 years of producing high-quality leather bags for well-known international brands, Sy decided to venture out with her own brand focussing on fashion and lifestyle that is kind and fair to all living beings.
+We grew up surrounded in a family's tradition of leather bag manufacturing.
+After 30 years of producing high-quality leather bags for well-known international brands, We decided to venture out with her own brand focussing on fashion and lifestyle that is kind and fair to all living beings.

 INTERVIEW with BEKIND Magazine

 Q. Why do you think so many consumers are now seeking vegan fashion alternatives?

 I think the media definitely plays the biggest role in making people aware of what actually happens inside the slaughter houses.
 On a grand scale, more and more people are horrified watching documentaries or short video clips, seeing facebook and IG posts about animal cruelty.
 I think we are undoubtedly being forced to learn and become aware of this matter.
 And with that, some people start to become interested in finding out what they can do to help make things better.
 So they start with sharing about it on social medis, becoming more aware of their diet and change it, and slowly transitioning themselves into living a conscious lifestyle - vegan fashion is definitely part of the journey.

 Q. Do you think High Street and mainstream fashion brands need to take more ethical responsibility over the type of fabrics they use to produce their products?

 I think the time will come when the whole fashion industry is fully aware of what really happens in the whole manufacturing process.
 However, it is entirely up to designers’ personal believes and their creative pursue whether they will continue using certain materials or not.